a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Verify that the Ram5 volume is shown with a RAMDisk icon.
   * Configure DeskTop to copy to RAMCard on startup, and restart.
 Verify it is copied to /RAM5.

+* Launch DeskTop.
+Try to copy files including a GS/OS forked file.
+Verify that an alert is shown.
+Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
+* Launch DeskTop.
+Try to delete files including a GS/OS forked file.
+Verify that an alert is shown.
+Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.

 # Preview

 * Preview a text file; verify that up/down arrow keys scroll.